 What happens when I arrive in Cuba?

-You are hosted from touch down to departure, always with 24/7 VIP attention.
+You are hosted from touch down to departure with 24/7 VIP attention.
 Two weeks before you arrive in Cuba, we’ll send you a detailed Arrival Instructions letter.

 You are family Cuba Explorer staff meet and greet guests upon arrival at your Cuban airport.
 We return you to the airport for departure following your tour.
 Cuban airport-hotel transfers are included in your travel package.
 If you are arriving early or departing later than scheduled tour days, we help with airport-hotel transfers for the cost of a taxi.